HGTV’s Nicole Curtis Gets Candid About ‘Rehab Addict’ Return, Drama With Her Ex & Personal Struggles

 HGTV

-Here Curtis gets candid about tackling these projects, her TV absence and her regrets about working with her ex in the new season of the show.
+Here, Curtis gets candid about tackling these projects, her TV absence, and her regrets about working with her ex in the new season of the show.

-How did this season come about and what makes it different?
+How did this season come about, and what makes it different?

 Nicole Curtis: When we first started the show in 2010, I just wanted to show people that old houses were cool, and you needed to keep them standing.
-At the time I started the show the glass tile, mosaic backsplashes were all the rage.
-At the time the idea for the show came about to show I was this young mom and was taking these houses nobody wanted and keeping them historic.
+At the time when I started the show the glass tile, and mosaic backsplashes were all the rage.
+I would walk into an old house and go, “that does not go!”
+That was really the idea with the show, just to show I was this young mom and was taking these houses nobody wanted and keeping them historic.
 I was doing all the work myself and selling them.
-Throughout the years, the Rehab Addict has evolved because I’m no longer 34 years old.
+Throughout the years, Rehab Addict has evolved because I’m no longer 34 years old.
 I’m turning 49.
-I went from a struggling mom to I do okay now.
+I went from a struggling mom to being like, “I do okay” now.
 I’m still passionate about old houses.
-I’ve been watching a lot of those old shows because what I really wanted to produce and bring back this season was that original feel.
-I would ask people what drew them to our show in the first place.
+I’ve been watching a lot of those old shows because what I really wanted to produce and bring back for this season was that Rehab Addict original feel.
+I would ask people what drew them to our show in the first place and just really honed in on that.

 Nicole Curtis